-This food cart turned restaurant has elevated Portland’s lobster roll scene to another level.
+This food cart-turned-restaurant has elevated Portland’s lobster roll scene to another level.
 The Highroller Lobster Company serves them on brioche rolls baked daily from Southside Bakery with a choice of sauce–from the traditional butter to lime or jalapeño mayo to lobster ghee.
-You can even stray further from tradition with Highroller’s lobster grilled cheese or the cheese crisp lobster taco featured on Thrillist or a Lobby Pop—a lobster tail on a stick.
+You can even stray further from tradition with Highroller’s lobster grilled cheese, the cheese crisp lobster taco featured on Thrillist, or a Lobby Pop—a lobster tail on a stick.

 Located on Chandlers Wharf, Portland Lobster Company (PLC) is an idyllic location for enjoying a lobster roll.
-PLC’s lobster roll is robust, sweet, and buttery.
-It is refreshingly simple with tail and claw meat, sourced only from local markets, and complemented by just a touch of butter, a bed of romaine lettuce, and mayonnaise and lemon on the side.
-Enjoying this lobster roll right on the pier satisfies every dream of summer in Portland.
+PLC’s roll is robust, sweet, and buttery.
+It is refreshingly simple with tail and claw meat sourced locally and complemented by just a touch of butter, a bed of romaine lettuce, and mayonnaise and lemon on the side.
+Enjoying this lobster roll right on the pier satisfies the dream of summer in Portland.

-Do not be misled by the lack of a seaside location.
-Susan’s Fish-n-Chips is a local seafood treasure.
-Susan’s serves up a classic and infinitely satisfying lobster roll, listed on the menu as a “lobstah roll.”
-It is served on a grilled hot dog bun heaped with an assortment of lobster meat with a thin layer of mayo and iceberg lettuce.
+Do not be misled by the lack of a seaside location—Susan’s Fish-n-Chips is a local seafood treasure., Listed on the menu as a “lobstah roll,” Susan’s classic and infinitely satisfying lobster roll is served on a grilled hot dog bun and heaped with an assortment of lobster meat, a thin layer of mayo, and iceberg lettuce.
 If the standard roll doesn’t satisfy your crustacean cravings, you may want to try the deep-fried lobster tail on a stick (if you’re lucky enough to show up when they’re available).

 Eventide’s brown butter lobster roll has become synonymous with a trip to Portland for the culinary crown.
-With national recognition and James Beard Award–winning chefs Mike Wiley and Andrew Taylor, Eventide usually has a crowd camped out on Middle Street waiting to savor this now-classic sandwich.
-The mouthwatering little lobster roll is served on a homemade split-top steamed bun loaded with freshly picked lobster and topped with nutty brown butter.
+With national recognition for James Beard Award–winning chefs Mike Wiley and Andrew Taylor, Eventide usually has a crowd camped out on Middle Street waiting to savor this now-classic sandwich.
+The mouthwatering little lobster roll is served on a homemade split-top steamed bun, loaded with freshly picked lobster, and topped with nutty brown butter.

 In the middle of Portland’s working waterfront, Becky’s Diner is a local institution.
-You can trust that when you order a lobster roll, you’re getting a genuine Maine lobster roll.
-A quarter pound of fresh-picked lobster meat lightly dressed in mayo sits atop a little lettuce and comes with a side of crunchy, salty fries.
+Here you can trust that when you order a lobster roll, you’re getting a genuine Maine lobster roll.
+A quarter-pound of fresh-shucked lobster meat lightly dressed in mayo sits atop lettuce and comes with a side of crispy, salty fries.
 If you’re not a mayo lover, you can get a side of melted butter instead.